zyj15416/TPDM-CBCT2CT/README.md

 # Pretrained Models
 ```
-We have released pretrained weights for cbct->ct in SynthRAD2023 challenge dataset( https://pan.baidu.com/s/13c8BlY6XOIuoyXeHtvNxgw?pwd=au45).
+We have released pretrained weights for cbct->ct in SynthRAD2023 challenge dataset(https://pan.baidu.com/s/1ATAeiGnNeaF1G0E1z974KQ?pwd=k7m4 ).
 You can save these weights in relevant checkpoints folder and perform inference.
 ```

 # Citation